 Prior to joining Britest, Charlie worked in API process development for Pfizer UK in Sandwich.
 His role as Reaction Engineer focused on understanding the scale-up and physical organic chemistry challenges of emerging processes.
 A further key responsibility was supporting the transfer of several major process from the development laboratories to pilot and manufacturing facilities.
 While at Pfizer, Charlie was trained in the Britest tools, and acted as a Britest facilitator.

 Completing the move from "poacher to gamekeeper" Charlie joined Britest as a Senior Innovation Specialist in May 2011, initially working primarily on the EU FP7 SYNFLOW project.
-During his time at Britest, Charlie has used his mixture of industrial and academic experience to engage in a range of innovation activities, as well as supporting Britest members through training and technical facilitation.
+During his time at Britest, Charlie has used his mixture of industrial and academic experience to engage in a range of innovation activities, as well as supporting Britest users through training and technical facilitation.
 Charlie is currently leading Britest's innovation activities in plant cleaning, and bioprocessing, where he has been recently appointed to the Commercial Advisory Board of the Scottish Industrial Biotechnology Innovation Centre (IBioIC), He is also significantly engaged in the AMSCI-funded ADDoPT project, using his skills to support effective cross-partner communication.

 Of proud Scots lineage, and married to a Polish wife, Charlie Gordon can translate more than just technology, and having lived and worked in Germany for 2½ years, he can and has used his fluent spoken German to facilitate bilingual technical meetings.